tuist/XcodeProj/CONTRIBUTING.md

 ### Welcome dear contributor!

-First off, thank you for considering contributing to xcodeproj.
-It's people like you that make xcodeproj such a great tool.
+First off, thank you for considering contributing to xcproj.
+It's people like you that make xcproj such a great tool.

 ### Why reading the guidelines is important